 |Elevation of the host after the consecration, a scene from the life of Martin of Tours (fresco by Simone Martini, 1322-1326) (Photo credit: Wikipedia)|

 But what about academic freedom?
-The way most academic freedom policies are written, the focus is on the classroom and what is taught there.
+The way many academic freedom policies are written, the focus is on the classroom and what is taught there.
 However, those policies which are broader tend to ask for some separation between what a faculty member does in his or her official capacity as a representative of the university and what he or she does in his or her own time.

 Now this one is much less clear than the link issue, but there may be another problem for PZ that has nothing to do with Catholic allegations.
 Look at his picture on Pharyngula and examine the text directly below his picture.
 He provides his academic title and university affiliation.
 By doing so, I could imagine some university administrators arguing that this implied he was representing himself as an agent of the university on a personal blog.
-Not smart.

 When I write a letter to the editors of my local paper, I don't get to include my academic rank and university affiliation.
 Why?
 Because I am writing as a private citizen and not a spokesperson for the university.
-I would get in serious trouble if I signed my letter with my university affiliation.
-I see little difference on a personal blog or website.

 Subscribe to Atheist Revolution